apollodao/cw-vault-standard/README.md

     MyVariant2 { ... },
 }
 ```
-This variant can then be included in an enum with all the Extensions that your vault uses and then be passed in as the generic argument to `ExecuteMsg`.
+This enum can then be included in an enum with all the Extensions that your vault uses and then be passed in as the generic argument `T` to `VaultStandardExecuteMsg<T>`.
 For example:

 ```rust
 pub enum ExtensionExecuteMsg {